Here, I generate musings so that together we can enjoy our universal nature of observing, questioning, and theorizing.

 Instead, we should seek to unite.

 Our philosophical ancestors didn't worry about making such distinctions.
 Aristotle wrote books on the theater.
 Leonardo da Vinci painted as well as drew designs for flying machines.
 The greatest comfort I found as I advanced in my studies was the universal nature of questioning.
 By day, the scientist poses a new question and seeks to produce an answer.
-By night, the actor seeks a new direction from his character, and assesses the result as the story progresses.
+By night, the actor hypothesizes a new direction for his character, and assesses the result as the story progresses.

 Who am I?